romm/formz/Documentation/05-UsersManual/TypoScript/ConfigurationFields.rst

 Fields
 ======

-The fields are the properties of a form PHP model.
+The fields are the properties of a form's PHP model.
 For each field having a custom behaviour (for instance a validation rule), you must fill its TypoScript configuration.

 .. hint::

-    By convention, everytime a new common field is configured, its configuration should be set at the path ``config.tx_formz.fields``; this way, it may be used again by another form.
+    By convention, every time a new common field is configured, its configuration should be set at the path ``config.tx_formz.fields``; this way, it may be used again by another form.
 A good example of a common field is “email”: several forms may use this field with the exact same configuration.

 Properties
 ----------